timofeysie/loranthifolia/README.md

 ```

 After clarifying the various places where the sort names are created, someone decided lower case looks better.
 Something about e e cummings.

+There are still some funny things going on.

+*contrast effect*.

 ## Manipulating the preamble DOM